Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Additional Works Classified in our Taxonomy

 \afterpage{

 \begin{landscape} { } \end{landscape}

 }

 Table~\ref{tab:MORLD-variants} presents existing MORL work classified according to the proposed MORL/D taxonomy (Figure~\ref{fig:morld}).
-This demonstrates the modularity of the proposed framework and offers a high level view on the current state of the art in MORL.
+This demonstrates the modularity of the proposed framework and offers a high-level view of the current state of the art in MORL.
 The table is separated by a double vertical line showing again the boundaries between traits inherited from MOO and RL.
 For each trait, a column presents the instantiation choice made in each paper.

 For instance, in the first line, the work of \citeauthor{roijers_multi-objective_2017} dynamically assigns weight vectors based on Optimistic Linear Support (OLS).
 As a cooperation mechanism, the algorithm reuses (transfers) the knowledge from the closest already trained policy to hot-start the training of a new policy.
 The algorithm relies on $n$ tabular representations, where $n$ is the number of desired policies.
 The Bellman update used is based on a Partially Observable MDP solver (POMDP).
 Finally, the sampling strategy proposes to follow the policy currently being trained (with its internal exploration technique).